2017 Tournament Rules

 2.3 If the championship game starts and is not able to complete, and has not reached enough innings for the game to be considered official, then the higher seed will be named champion regardless of score at the time of suspension.

 In determining seeding, “achievement points” (based on your team’s won/loss performance) will also be added to SOS factor to determine the final seeding.
 Seeding for the tournament will be posted as early as possible after the completion of all pool play games.

 - The Elizabethtown Sports Park is a tobacco free facility.
 Smoking and all tobacco products are prohibited.

 - Disorderly conduct and physical/verbal assault will not be tolerated and will result in expulsion from the park for the remainder of the tournament.

-- No fireworks allowed.
+- No fireworks or any open flame is allowed.

 - No soft toss against permanent fencing/netting.

 - Metal cleats are not permitted on portable pitching mounds.
 Portable mounds are used on all fields and for all age groups except for 14U.
 Therefore, ONLY 14U teams are permitted to wear metal cleats on the pitching mounds.
 13U are allowed to wear metal cleats on playing surface, but pitchers will have to change into either tennis shoes or rubber/plastic cleats when pitching.
 9U-12U metal cleats prohibited.